Privacy · Plain English · Red Flagg Pty Ltd · ABN 81 683 346 116

 • Port your data — receive a machine-readable copy where technically feasible.

-• Object to processing — where we rely on legitimate interest, you can object and we will stop unless we have compelling grounds.
+• Object to processing where we rely on legitimate interest — we will stop unless we have compelling grounds.

 To exercise any right, email privacy@redflagg.com.au.
 We will verify your identity (for your own protection) and respond within 30 calendar days.